Gamethread: Red Sox at White Sox

+Giolito will start his seventh game of the season, and currently holds a 2-1 record.
+His ERA sits at 2.84 with a 1.23 WHIP.
+He also has 44 strikeouts in 31 2⁄3 innings pitched.
+His last outing against the Kansas City Royals started off shaky, but he eventually settled down to have a solid rest of the game.
+He went five innings with seven hits, two runs, two walks, and seven strikeouts.
+The key today will be getting off to a good start against the Red Sox, who are a hot offensive team.
+Speaking of hot, the matchup to watch tonight will be JD Martinez against Giolito.
+In 11 PA, Martinez has a slash line of .500/.545/.800 with one home run against our ace.

+Hill will make his eighth appearance of the season.
+As a new member of the Red Sox on a one-year deal, as he currently holds a 1-1 record.
+He has a 3.90 ERA and 1.27 WHIP with 23 strikeouts in 30 innings pitched.
+In his last game against the Seattle Mariners, he went just two innings with six hits, four runs, one walk, and two strikeouts.
+Hopefully we can jump on him early like his last outing and get some runs on the board.
+Hill relies on six pitches, with his most used being his curveball at 41.3%.
+He also includes a fastball (40%), slider (12.9%), changeup (4.2%), cutter (1%), and sinker (0.6%).

-Tonight's #WhiteSox starters at Guaranteed Rate Field!— Chicago White Sox (@whitesox) May 24, 2022
+Tonight's #WhiteSox starters at Guaranteed Rate Field.— Chicago White Sox (@whitesox) May 25, 2022

 ⏰: 7:10 p.m.
 CT